Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

 If you feel that your child is likely to ingest the mouthwash, rather than spit it out, it’s probably best to leave the oils out altogether or not use mouthwash at all.

-The ADA doesn’t recommend the use of mouthwash in children under 6 anyway as swallowing reflexes may not be well developed yet in young children.
-Their main concern is the alcohol and other active ingredients in most commercial mouthwashes, but it’s something to consider.
+The ADA doesn’t recommend the use of mouthwash in children under 6 anyway as swallowing reflexes may not be well-developed yet in young children.

 Clove oil